If you are a business owner, you may be wondering: Can I use life insurance for investment purposes?

 - Lifelong coverage

-Permanent life policies do not have an expiry date.
+Permanent life insurance policies do not have an expiry date.
 While not everyone needs life insurance throughout their entire lives, some do.
 If you have a disabled child or want to leave a financial legacy, you may want to look at a policy that pays out regardless of when you die.
 The guaranteed payout feature also makes permanent life insurance a good fit for those who want to use life insurance for estate planning or a buy-sell agreement.

 - Flexibility